Laragear/CacheQuery/README.md

 ```

 The file gets published into the `.stubs` folder of your project.
 You should point your [PhpStorm to these stubs](https://www.jetbrains.com/help/phpstorm/php.html#advanced-settings-area).

-## How it works?

-When you use `cache()`, it will wrap the connection into a proxy object.
-It proxies all method calls to it except `select()` and `selectOne()`.

-Once a `SELECT` statement is executed through the aforementioned methods, it will check if the results are in the cache before executing the query.
-On cache hit, it will return the cached results, otherwise it will continue execution, save the results using the cache configuration, and return them.

 ## Laravel Octane compatibility